hannenz/UploaderPlugin/README.md

 ## UploaderFormHelper

 The plugin comes with a Helper which outputs the appropriate file input and a list of available uploads.

-For fpr your example model's edit action do this:
+For your model's edit action do this:

 ~~~
 // File: /app/Controller/foobars.php